Search by Provider Name

 GAP MINISTRIES

-Facilitates multiple material goods programs located in churches in the area that provide the following free items: children's clothing, personal hygiene items, maternity clothing, linens (bedding, towels, etc.), layette ministry (newborn baby supplies and clothing), kitchen supplies, and a gift closet (for when community members can't afford to purchase gifts for special occasions).
+Provides children's clothing, personal hygiene items, linens (bedding, towels, etc.), baby bundles (newborn baby supplies and clothing), kitchen supplies, and a gift closet (for when community members can't afford to purchase gifts for special occasions).

 4900 NW Hwy 99